Assam Career : IIT Guwahati Recruitment 2024

 Applications are invited for recruitment of various technical positions or career in IIT Guwahati Assam.

-Indian Institute of Technology (IIT) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of JRF (GATE) in the project entitled, “Three-Dimensional Large Deformation Isogeometric Impact and Self-contact Using Varying-Order NURBS Discretization Approach” at the Department of Mechanical Engineering.
+Indian Institute of Technology (IIT) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of JRF (GATE) and JRF in the project entitled “An AI based control system for energy resiliency of critical facilities in remote areas” at the Department

+of Electronics and Electrical Engineering.
+Indian Institute of Technology Guwahati, the sixth member of the IIT fraternity, was established in 1994.
+The academic programme of IIT Guwahati commenced in 1995.
+At present the Institute has eleven departments, seven inter-disciplinary academic centres and five schools covering all the major engineering , science, healthcare, management and humanities disciplines.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!